DarioBonetti-TomTom/pdsnd_github/README.md

 BikeShare exploring Data

 ### Description
 In this project it's made use of Python to explore data related to bike share systems for three major cities in the United States (Chicago, New York City, and Washington).
 The code import the data and answer interesting questions about it by computing descriptive statistics.
+The data is provided by Motivate(https://www.motivateco.com/), a bike share system provider for many major cities in the United States.

 ### Files used
-BikeShare_7.py (this is the last file used without git Version Control) Raw data which are files chicago.csv, new_york_city.csv, washington.csv have been added in the .gitignore
+BikeShare_7.py (this is the last file created without git Version Control) Raw data which are files chicago.csv, new_york_city.csv, washington.csv have been added in the .gitignore

 ### Credits